GVourvachakis/Webscrapping/README.md

 # Web Scraping Program Description:

-The provided codes combine to form a web scraping program that scrapes news articles from Hacker News and displays the articles with a vote count of 100 or more.
-It consists of two components: One is the main Python script that is run from the terminal, included in 'web_scraper.py', and the other is a module ('web_scraping_pages.py') that performs the actual web scraping.
+This project is driven by the aspiration to develop a sophisticated web scraping program designed to extract news articles from Hacker News.
+The program focuses on presenting articles that have garnered substantial attention, defined by a vote count exceeding 100.
+This endeavor is comprised of two integral components:

+The primary component encompasses a Python script named 'web_scraper.py', which serves as the core of the application, capable of being executed via the terminal.
+It orchestrates the overall functioning of the web scraping operation.

+The auxiliary component, encapsulated within the module 'web_scraping_pages.py', is dedicated to executing the intricate process of web scraping itself, facilitating the extraction of pertinent data from the targeted online sources.

+This endeavor showcases a commitment to technical excellence and strategic data extraction methodologies, exemplifying a professional approach towards harnessing valuable content from the digital landscape.

 # Functionalities: